Miltonly/Streets/Fitzgerald Crescent

 Which schools serve Fitzgerald Crescent?

-Public elementary draws to Chris Hadfield Public School, which is walkable from the street.
-Catholic elementary students attend Guardian Angels Catholic Elementary, a four-minute drive.
-Secondary catchment for Catholic students is St. Francis Xavier Catholic Secondary School.
+Public elementary draws to Chris Hadfield Public School on the crescent itself; Catholic elementary to Guardian Angels Catholic Elementary School, a four-minute drive.
+Secondary Catholic catchment is St. Francis Xavier Catholic Secondary School.

 How far is Fitzgerald Crescent from Toronto?